AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: Related Work

+\textbf{Language Model Based Agents} Language agents have the capability to decompose complex tasks and arrive at solutions through a series of reasoned actions powered by Large language models (LLMs) \citep{xi2023risepotentiallargelanguage, deng2024large, Wang_2024} to conduct reasoning \citep{yao2022react, shinn2023reflexionlanguageagentsverbal}, tool use \citep{qin2023toolllmfacilitatinglargelanguage} , memory storage and retrival\citep{wen2024diluknowledgedrivenapproachautonomous}.
+A representative line is ReAct, which interleaves reasoning traces with environment actions to improve factuality and robustness in interactive settings \citep{yao2023reactsynergizingreasoningacting}.
 Tool-use capability is also studied through training methods and benchmarks.
-Toolformer proposes self-supervised data generation to teach models when/how to call tools \cite{schick2023toolformerlanguagemodelsteach}.
-Gorilla fine-tunes LMs to produce accurate API calls, often with retrieval to ground the call in documentation \cite{patil2023gorillalargelanguagemodel}.
-Evaluation has consolidated around tool-use benchmarks such as API-Bank (tool-augmented dialogues with annotated API calls) and ToolBench (large-scale tool manipulation evaluation) \cite{qin2023toolllmfacilitatinglargelanguage, li2023apibankcomprehensivebenchmarktoolaugmented}.
+Toolformer proposes self-supervised data generation to teach models when/how to call tools \citep{schick2023toolformerlanguagemodelsteach}.
+Gorilla fine-tunes LMs to produce accurate API calls, often with retrieval to ground the call in documentation \citep{patil2023gorillalargelanguagemodel}.
+Evaluation has consolidated around tool-use benchmarks such as API-Bank (tool-augmented dialogues with annotated API calls) and ToolBench (large-scale tool manipulation evaluation) \citep{qin2023toolllmfacilitatinglargelanguage, li2023apibankcomprehensivebenchmarktoolaugmented}.
 However, most prior work assumes user instructions are clear enough for language agents to carry out, but in real settings instructions are often brief, which can introduce ambiguity and uncertainty.